RISHABHsharm/RISHABHsharm/README.md

 - :wave: Hi there, My name is Rishabh Sharma 😀.
 Working as a software developer.<br/>
 - I have experience in developing web and mobile applications.</br>
 - I completed an Undergraduate in CSE in 2020 in : India:.<br/>
-- I'm interested in doing challenging projects related to the fields as mentioned earlier.</br>
+- I'm interested in doing challenging projects related to the mentioned fields.</br>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=RISHABHsharm" alt="RISHABHsharm" /> </p>

 ## {...} My Stack